Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Request body

 Request body should be a single JSON object following to this [schema](./schema.heightmap.post.json).

 This contains `"blocks"`: an array of block ID strings for blocks that are considered "transparent" when calculating the heightmap.
+Just as with [`PUT /blocks`](#place-blocks-put-blocks), the `"minecraft:"` namespace doesn't have to be included for every block.

+Please note that air blocks (`minecraft:air`) are not included by default.

 If `fromY` has an integer value heightmap will be calculated starting from this Y position instead of the top of the world, which can be useful for caves and The Nether dimension.

-If no options are provided in the request body the heightmap data in the response will be equal to the built-in heightmap type `WORLD_SURFACE`.

 ## Response headers